“We believe that every mother and child deserves access to professional care with love and compassion”

 - HMBC works in partnership with the Department of Health.

-- The clinic is a registered NPO (Non-Profit Organization) and PBO (Pension Benefit Obligation).
+- The clinic is a registered NPO (Non-Profit Organisation) and PBO (Public Benefit Organisation).

 - HMBC is supported by national and international individuals and businesses.